Tenleytown–Glover Park Line

 The Tenleytown–Glover Park Line, designated Route N8, was a bus route operated by the Washington Metropolitan Area Transit Authority between Tenleytown–AU station of the Red Line of the Washington Metro and Glover Park.
 The line operated every 20–40 minutes on weekdays only with trips roughly taking 30 minutes.
-The route was discontinued on September 23, 2011 due to low ridership.
+The route was discontinued on September 23, 2011, due to low ridership.

 History

 Route N8 originally operated between Friendship Heights station and Glen Echo Park which replaced route C1.
 However, the route was discontinued in the 1990s and replaced by Ride On route 29 which operates on the same route as route N8 but is extended to Bethesda station.

 The line was reincarnated as the Van Ness–Wesley Heights Line in 1999 to operate daily service between Van Ness–UDC station and Wesley Heights in conjunction with the District of Columbia Small Bus Program.
 This was to eliminate the use of larger buses along Yuma Street due to various noise complaints with the larger buses.
-Route N8 mostly operated along Veazey Sreet, Van Ness Street, Yuma Street, Massachusetts Avenue, New Mexico Avenue, and Nebraska Avenue.
+Route N8 mostly operated along Veazey Street, Van Ness Street, Yuma Street, Massachusetts Avenue, New Mexico Avenue, and Nebraska Avenue.
 The route also replaced routes H2, H3, and H4 routing to Westmoreland Circle along Yuma Street with H2 terminating at Van Ness and H3, H4 at Tenleytown–AU station.
 The route mostly connects Wesley Heights residents and American University students to various destinations without having to transfer buses or take the train.
 The N8 mostly utilized the Orion IIs and 30 ft Orion Vs out of Western division due to its low demand route.

 On December 26, 2004, route N8 was extended to Glover Park via New Mexico Avenue to link residents to American University and Spring Valley.

 In 2006, WMATA proposed to eliminate weekend service on the N8 due to low ridership.
 According to WMATA's performance measures, ridership on the route continued to be low averaging 123 passengers on 19 trips Saturday and 117 on 17 trips on Sunday.
 Performance measures goes as the following: